Robert Silverberg

 Silverberg's novelette "Guardian of the Crystal Gate" was the cover story in the August 1956 issue of Fantastic.

 Silverberg's short story "Quick Freeze" took the cover of the May 1957 issue of Science Fiction Quarterly.

 Robert Silverberg (born January 15, 1935) is a prolific American science fiction author and editor.
 He is a multiple winner of both Hugo and Nebula Awards, a member of the Science Fiction and Fantasy Hall of Fame, and a Grand Master of SF since 2004.

 Especially noted Silverberg works include the novella Nightwings (1969) and the novels Downward to the Earth (1970), The World Inside (1971), Dying Inside (1972), and Lord Valentine's Castle (1980; the first of the Majipoor series).

-Silverberg has attended every Hugo Award ceremony since the inaugural event in 1953.
+As of 2015, Silverberg had attended every Hugo Award ceremony since the inaugural event in 1953.

-Biography

 Early life

 Silverberg was born on January 15, 1935, to Jewish parents in Brooklyn, New York.
 A voracious reader since childhood, he began submitting stories to science fiction magazines during his early teenage years.
 He received a BA in English Literature from Columbia University, in 1956.
 While at Columbia he wrote the juvenile novel Revolt on Alpha C (1955), published by Thomas Y. Crowell with the cover notice: "A gripping story of outer space".
 He won his first Hugo in 1956 as the "best new writer".